 Sponsored eBooks – the ultimate advertorial example

 Stuart Hochwert runs Prime Publishing.
-We’ve talked about him often on Mequoda Daily since he joined the Mequoda Digital Publishing Hall of Fame, and this is yet another good opportunity to bring him back up because he’s the king of eBook advertorials.
+We talk about him often in Mequoda Daily.
+He’s a member of the Mequoda Digital Publishing Hall of Fame, and this is another good opportunity to bring him up because he’s the king of eBook advertorials.

 Here’s an advertorial example you may not have even thought of yet.
 Take a look at Mr. Food Easter Celebration: 35 Excellent Easter Recipes Free eCookbook.
 The cookbook is sponsored entirely by the American Egg Farmers.